CogniTechSystems/IntelliConnectExamples/RPI4/Temperature-Humidity/README.md

 Now you can complete the enrollment of your new device.
 This step will create an enrollment for your device and once it starts running it will automatically be registered to the IntelliConnect network and begin publishing sensor data.

 The system will also create training data for your Intelligent Systems Assistant (ISA) that will allow you to query the state of the device and its sensors.
+This is a simple example of how businesses can easily prototype IoT devices, however, any IoT device that is programmable can be connected to IntelliConnect.

 ![IntelliConnect RPI 4 Temperature & Humidity Example](assets/img/asset.jpg)